 What is Carbolic Acid?

 Carbolic acid (commonly known as phenol) is an aromatic chemical molecule with the molecular formula C6H5OH and the molecular formula C6H5OH.
 It is a flammable white crystalline substance.
-Carbolic acid, simplest member of the phenol family of organic compounds.
+Carbolic acid is the simplest member of the phenol family of organic compounds.

 Phenols are sometimes known as carbolic acids because of their extreme acidity.
 Because of resonance, the phenol molecule has a partial positive charge on the oxygen atom, and the anion created by the loss of a hydrogen ion is similarly resonance stabilised.
 Phenol is hydroxybenzene by definition.
 The substance is known by the name phenol.
 The IUPAC name for it would be benzenol, which was derived similarly to the IUPAC names for aliphatic alcohols.

 - Carbolic Acid Formula

 Carbolic Acid Formula

 Carbolic acid, also known as carbolic acid and phenolic acid, is a colourless, white crystalline solid at ambient temperature that is found naturally.

 Carboxylic acids with a low molecular weight are usually liquids or solids with a low melting point.
 Most low molecular weight phenols are water-soluble due to hydrogen bonding.
 Because of stronger intermolecular hydrogen bonding, phenols have higher boiling temperatures than alcohols of the same molecular weight.

 Phenol, also known as carbolic acid is an aromatic organic compound with the molecular formula C6H5OH.
 It is a white crystalline solid that is volatile.